b0nkafe/derpDNS/README.md

 ## Description

 derpDNS simply updates a DNS record of the type you decide.
-It's main purpose is to dynamically update a single A record making it point to an IP, using **OVH** API.
+Its main purpose is to dynamically update a single A record making it point to an IP (or another name if updating a CNAME), using **OVH** API.
 Think of it as a clone of a <put_your_dyndns_provider_here> client for OVH customers.

-derpDNS is expected to be run in a scheduled task.
+derpDNS is expected to run in a scheduled task.
 Below you'll find detailed instructions about how to schedule a task on macOS, Linux and ~~Windows~~.
 They should work even if no user is logged in.

 ## Installation